CoalTrain1618/MP_3_Xpenso/README.md

 #### User Authentication

 - Django’s `LoginRequiredMixin` is implemented to ensure that users must be logged in to access protected pages.
 Any unauthenticated requests are redirected to the login screen.
-- The `UserPassesTestMixin` is used to restrict certain actions, such as editing or deleting content, so that only the original author has permission.
-If a user does not meet the required conditions, a 403 Forbidden error is displayed.

 #### Password Management